AlooTheAloo/AutoProgressLog/README.md

 ![AutoProgressLog](Assets/Banner.png)

+## Introduction
 This projects aims to be a ressource for the [refold discord servers](https://refold.la/join/).
 Some people spend countless hours logging their immersion time, immersion streaks and anki streaks.
 This terminal-based utility aims to create an easy to use way to automate this process.

+As well as simplifying the process of logging, this tool gamifies the process of language learning by tracking your statistics as well as giving you a score for all of your hard work and time put into language learning.

 ## Features

 * ⏰ Automatic immersion tracking and formatting with Toggl Track